 MEd in Educational Administration with Principal License

-The master’s degree in Educational Leadership is designed for educators who currently do not hold a master’s degree, but who are practicing teachers and/or program leaders who are ready to take a stand for improving learning for all students.
+The master’s degree in Educational Administration is designed for educators who currently do not hold a master’s degree, but who are practicing teachers and/or program leaders ready to take a stand for improving learning for all students.
 These are current educators who know they can directly impact more students and their families through working in leadership roles outside the classroom.

 - Applicants must document licensure as either a teacher or personnel service specialist in any state.

 - Applicants must document three years of successful teaching and/or personnel service experience in the public schools or regionally accredited private schools.

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
-Applications for the MEd in Educational Administration with Preliminary Administrator license program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
+Applications for the MEd in Educational Administration with Principal license program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
 Faculty may request an interview prior to making an admissions decision.
 The Graduate Admissions Committee meets every month of the year except August.